-However, the prioritization of tasks does not ultimately depend only on estimated plans.
-It depends as well on information uncertainty.
-For this application, we propose an approach to measure how inferred information is sensitive to changes of underlying information.
-In other words we pose an issue, is underlying information considering its uncertainty reliable and sufficient to infer robust a conclusion?
+However, the prioritization of tasks should not ultimately depend only on estimated plans.
+It should depend on information uncertainty as well.
+For this application, we propose an approach of measuring how inferred information is sensitive to changes of underlying information.
+In other words, we pose an issue: is underlying information considering its uncertainty reliable and sufficient to infer robust a conclusion?
 If diminishing large uncertainty in underlying information causes small changes in the inferred result combined with low threat level, then we can say that large uncertainty is acceptable in this case.
 However, there are cases where large dispersion in inferred results is obtained from information with low uncertainty.
 Consequently, we say that this kind of underlying information which for small changes causes significant changes in result is more sensitive.
-To measure sensitivity, we propose to use a method that samples and calculates entropy measures of the inferred plans.
-If it turns out that estimations of plans are very sensitive to uncertainty of data in a particular situation then this information gets higher priority.
+To measure sensitivity, we propose to use a method that samples and estimates the standard deviation of inferred plans.
+If it turns out that the estimations of plans for a particular unit is very sensitive to uncertainty of data in a particular situation then information about this unit should get higher priority.

 Finally, we state that prioritization of tasks is conditioned on both activity (subsequently expected impact; further discussed in [25]) and information sensitivity.
-The solution to automatic task prioritization could be modeled by using some soft computing method, i.e., a Bayesian network (BN) as in Figure 6 that takes as an input unit activity and unit uncertainty (sensitivity to uncertain information).
+The solution to automatic task prioritization could be modeled by using some soft computing method, e.g., a Bayesian network (BN) as in Fig. 5 that takes as an input unit activity and unit uncertainty (sensitivity to uncertain information).

-In Figure 7, the plan recognition algorithm assumes that the first and the last hostile platoon is attacking with very high probability (we are pretty certain) and information acquisition tasks for those two platoons should get high priority.
+In the scenario depicted in Fig. 6, the plan recognition algorithm assumes that the first (i.e., the rightmost encircled vehicles) and the last hostile platoon are attacking with very high probability.
+Information acquisition tasks for those two platoons should get high priority.
 At the same time, we are uncertain about the platoon in the middle and its intentions.
 Its estimated plan is sensitive to smaller changes.
-We do not know what this platoon is going to do.
-Finally, task prioritization use some a priori rule, implemented in a BN in this case (Figure 6), to combine sensitivity and activity in order to get priorities that sensor management can use.
+We do not know what the middle platoon is going to do.
+Finally, task prioritization use some a priori rule, implemented in a BN in this case (Fig. 5), to combine sensitivity and activity in order to get priorities that sensor management can use.

-Figure 6: The task priority Bayesian network maintained by the information supplier agent.
+Figure 5: An example of the task priority Bayesian network maintained by the information supplier agent.

-Figure 7: A hostile company (in the center of the figure with units moving in the directions of the arrows) and a friendly platoon on the right (from [12])
+Figure 6: A hostile company (in the center of the figure with units moving in the directions of the arrows) and a friendly platoon on the right (from [12])